AKC Miscellaneous Class

 A Yugoslavian diplomat stationed in Burkina Faso was first to bring these dogs out of northern Africa.
 Because they couldn’t be bought, he received his first, a male, as a gift and his second, a female, in exchange for killing a bull elephant who had been terrorizing the tribe.
 French civil servants and members of the French military also brought the dogs out of the region, which was a French protectorate until 1960.

 The first Azawakhs came to the United States in the mid-1980s.
-The AKC officially accepted the breed in its Miscellaneous Class on June 30, 2011.
+The AKC officially accepted the breed in its Miscellaneous Class on June 30, 2011 and it will be joining the AKC Hound Group in January, 2019.

 Tall, lean, and elegant, the Azawakh conveys an air of nobility.
 The eyes are large and almond shaped; eye color may vary, depending on the color of the coat.
 The flat, triangular ears are drooping and set high, though they are mobile at the base when alerted.
 The skull is rather long, almost flat, and fairly narrow, with a back skull that is not too wide and a stop that is not prominent.
 The muzzle is long and straight, without exaggeration.
 Nose color varies in keeping with coat color.
 The lips are tight; a scissor bite is preferable.